Skip to content

 Key Limitation

 Adyen does not care about iGaming the way Nuvei or Paysafe do.
 Gambling is maybe 1-2% of their EUR 1.39 trillion volume.
 Product decisions serve Uber and Netflix first.
 No responsible gaming integration means your compliance team builds that independently.
-No SoftSwiss or Slotegrator connectors mean custom API work.
+No SoftSwiss or Slotegrator connectors means custom API work.
 No crypto means a second provider for that.
 The $1M minimum, $5-15k setup, 12-24 month lock-in and 4-8 week onboarding create barriers that smaller operators simply cannot clear.
-And 1.3/5 on Trustpilot, while explainable as consumer frustration with fraud blocking, suggests the end-user payment experience may not be optimized for gambling transactions specifically.
+And 1.3/5 on Trustpilot (425 reviews, 87% one-star), while explainable as consumer frustration with fraud blocking, suggests the end-user payment experience may not be optimized for gambling transactions specifically.

 Recommendation